hpburon/Workshop/project2.md

 ## Part 1

-Histogram representing population distribution of Jamaica's 14 Parishes.

 ![](jam_histogram99.png)

-Density plot.
+Above is a histogram representing population distribution of Jamaica's 14 Parishes (adm2).

 ![](jam_density99.png)

+Density plot based on the log population data of Jamaica's 14 Parishes

+![](jam_pdf_log99.png)

 Histogram of population distribution combined with probability density function.

-![](jam_pdf_log99.png)
+![](jam_some_variables99.png)

 Residual model with regression line and confidence interval representing the correlation of night time lights, urban cover, and bare cover with Jamaica's population distribution.

-![](jam_some_variables99.png)
+![](jam_all_variables99.png)

 Residual model with regression line and confidence interval representing the correlation of all variables with Jamaica's population distribution.

-![](jam_all_variables99.png)

 ## Part 2